-- Bottleneck #1: computing loop integrals. - State of the art: "nearly massless" 4-point amplitudes.
-Ingredients for: jet production at NNLO. - Exclusive distributions at NNLO are known only for quantities with just one detected particle in the final state (DY, W-Z-H production). - Bottleneck #2: subtracting infrared and collinear poles. - .⊱ Combine (n+2)-parton trees with (n+1)-parton one-loop amplitudes and with n-parton two-loop amplitudes. - Several groups working on a general subtraction method. - • Only one calculation completed to date: NNLO e+e- → 3 Jets.
-Gehrmann et al. (07), Weinzierl (08) - Bottleneck #3: interfacing with parton shower MonteCarlo's. - · E Hic Sunt Leones . . .
+However: a basis of scalar integrals is not known (Kosower et al., in progress!). - State of the art: "nearly massless" 4-point amplitudes.

+Ingredients for: jet production at NNLO. - Exclusive distributions at NNLO are known only for quantities with just one detected particle in the final state (DY, W-Z-H production). - Bottleneck #2: subtracting infrared and collinear poles. - Combine (n+2)-parton trees with (n+1)-parton one-loop amplitudes and with n-parton two-loop amplitudes. - · Several groups working on a general subtraction method. - Only one calculation completed to date: NNLO e+e- → 3 Jets.

+Gehrmann et al. (07), Weinzierl (08)

+- Bottleneck #3: interfacing with parton shower MonteCarlo's.

+- · Hic Sunt Leones . . .